alexp9982/SteamCompare/README.md

 - ❌ Make Android version (Possibly in Google Play store?)
 - ❌ Make iOS versions of the program (won't be in app store, will have to be sideloaded)
 - ❌ Ensure ARM compatibility
-- 🟨 Rewrite code to save data in classes (Expected in v1.2)
+- ✅ Rewrite code to save data in classes (Expected in v1.2)
 - 🟨 Make a settings page; this will allow notifications, color changing, anything else I can think of (expected in v1.2)
 - ❌ Make info page, which shows debug information, and other info regarding the application
-- ❌ Create progress bar when getting results, which will help users understand the progress on slower computers and internet (expected in v1.2)
+- ✅ Create progress bar when getting results, which will help users understand the progress on slower computers and internet (and look cool) (expected in v1.2)
 - ❌ Ensure window titles are correct on both Windows and macOS
 - ❌ Add the ability to check for updates to the application
 - ❌ Save settings to a file if requested